Ping Identity Benchmarks State of Identity and Access Management Adoption

 Identity is at the core of the digital transformation happening across every major industry today.
-From blue chip incumbents like GE to cloud-first innovators like Netflix, many businesses are using identity to morph into digital-first businesses.
+Many businesses like blue chip incumbent GE, businesses are using identity to morph into digital-first businesses.
 Identity and Access Management, the security discipline that enables the right individuals to access the right resources at the right times for the right reasons1, is a critical enabler for companies making the shift to digital by effectively balancing the most rigorous security measures with seamless access to data and systems.
 Identity is embedded in the DNA of any connected infrastructure.

 Key findings from the report revealed nearly all IT decision makers agree IAM is important to their company’s digital transformation success.
 Additionally, identity management has recently escalated to an executive-level priority and is seen as a strategic function of growth initiatives.
 84 percent of respondents’ senior leadership teams think IAM is critical to the adoption of cloud, and 89 percent agree it is critical to mobility initiatives.
 Meanwhile, 81 percent of enterprises indicate that IAM is an important enabler of IoT initiatives.